mmschlk/shapiq/README.md

 # ⭐ Quickstart
 You can use `shapiq` in different ways.
 If you have a trained model you can rely on the `shapiq.explainer` classes.
 If you are interested in the underlying game theoretic algorithms, then check out the `shapiq.approximator` modules.
-You can also plot and visualize your interaction scores with `shapiq.plot`
+You can also plot and visualize your interaction scores with `shapiq.plot`.

 ## 📈 Compute n-SII values